ChahedAmmar/To_Do_List/README.md

-# To_Do_List
+## To-Do List Webpage
-A simple and interactive to-do list webpage with a youthful design, featuring a progress chart to help you track your tasks and stay motivated!
+A simple and interactive to-do list web app with a fresh, youthful design.
+Features a progress chart that helps you track your tasks visually and stay motivated to complete your goals.

+## Features
+Add, edit, and delete tasks easily

+Visual progress chart to monitor task completion

+Responsive and user-friendly interface